Barbie (media franchise): Live-action film

-A live-action adaptation of the toy line from Mattel Films in association with LuckyChap Entertainment and Heyday Films was released on July 21, 2023 by Warner Bros. having wrapped on July 15, 2022.
+A live-action adaptation of the toy line from Mattel Films in collaboration with LuckyChap Entertainment and Heyday Films was released on July 21, 2023 by Warner Bros. having wrapped on July 15, 2022.
 The film was directed by Greta Gerwig, who co-wrote the screenplay with Noah Baumbach, and stars an ensemble cast led by Margot Robbie as Barbie and Ryan Gosling as Ken.

 Animated specials

 Before the films and the video games, Mattel released two animated television specials in 1987.
-Another animated special was released on February 1, 2023 on YouTube to complement a doll line exclusively aimed at preschoolers.
+Another animated special was released on February 1, 2023, on YouTube to complement a doll line exclusively aimed at preschoolers.